tchan90/tchan90/README.md

 ### Hi there, Stranger 👋
-I'm a full stack junior developer with an interest in front-end development and keen to explore areas revolving around UI/UX and design.
+I'm a full stack developer with an interest in front-end development and mobile development.

 Graduated from Holmesglen Institute with a Diploma of Website Development.

 📫 How to reach me: https://www.linkedin.com/in/tammy-chan-46b0b68b/